rawiriblundell/jsonprint/README.md

     - Shell doesn't have strict scoping/namespacing
     - That said, UPPERCASE is, *de facto via convention*, the global scope
     - In other languages, you don't clobber the global scope
-    - We should adopt good habits and practices from other languages where possible
+    - We should adopt good habits/practices from other languages where possible
     - Ergo:  **Don't use UPPERCASE unless you know why you need to**
     - There are, annoyingly, exceptions to the rule.
 Like `$http_proxy`
 * Backtick command substitution.
 I'm damn near 40.
 This crap was superseded